stitchdata/docs/_troubleshooting/replication/missing-tables-and-columns.md

 ## Contacting Support

-If you verify that all the correct permissions are in place and you still encounter issues, please [reach out to support](mailto: {{ site.support }}).
+If you verify that all the correct permissions are in place and you still encounter issues, please [reach out to support] ({{ site.support }}).